-Jaipur Sightseeing Tours are incomplete without these famous attractions that are as listed below and are majorly considered for the first day of Jaipur Bhraman.
+Jaipur Sightseeing Two Days Tour are incomplete without these famous attractions that are as listed below and are majorly considered for the first day of Jaipur Bhraman.

 Amer Fort – It is also known as Amber Fort and is particularly famous for its fusion of Rajput and Mughal architecture styles.
 The light and sound show at the fort is a must-watch.